One True Loves: Production

 Filming was originally set to take place in Massachusetts.
 By August 2021, Highland Film Group was in negotiations with the South Carolina Film Commission to shoot the film in South Carolina instead.
 However, the studio failed to secure insurance due to the state's low vaccination rates and increasing cases of COVID-19.
 As a result, the production was moved to North Carolina, where filming began in Wilmington on October 11, 2021.
 On that day, a scene was shot at 1938 South Live Oak Parkway in which a news crew covers a reunion between a family and a loved one who had been missing.
 On October 25, 2021, it was reported Lauren Tom, Michael O'Keefe, Tom Everett Scott, Cooper van Grootel, Oona Yaffe, and Phinehas Yoon would also star.
 At the American Film Market in November 2021, a first look image of the film was released.

 Release

-One True Loves is scheduled to be released theatrically on April 7, 2023, digital format on April 14, 2023 and video on demand on April 28, 2023.
+One True Loves was released theatrically on April 7, 2023, digital format on April 14, 2023 and video on demand on April 28, 2023.